 The Board believes that directors should act on behalf of all stockholders, should not represent the interests of particular constituents, and should reflect a diversity of background, expertise, and perspective arising from gender, age, experience, ethnicity, skill sets, and viewpoints.
 Directors must always act in a manner consistent with their fiduciary duties of loyalty and care.
 The Board believes that directors should:

-In order to be effective in carrying out its responsibilities, the Board believes that it should be composed of directors with superior skills or extensive experience in several of the following areas: financial services; complex, highly-regulated businesses; risk management; operational risk management; accounting and finance; succession planning; technology; innovation and consumer focus; global perspective; government, public policy and regulatory affairs.
+In order to be effective in carrying out its responsibilities, the Board believes that it should be composed of directors with superior skills or extensive experience in several of the following areas: financial services; complex, highly-regulated businesses; risk management; operational risk management; accounting and finance; leadership development; technology; innovation and consumer focus; global perspective; government, public policy and regulatory affairs.

 The Nominating and Governance Committee applies these criteria in recommending nominees for election to the Board.
 Periodically, the Nominating and Governance Committee reviews these criteria to ensure that they appropriately reflect the issues that should be considered in evaluating director candidates.

 Directors who are active executives may serve on the boards of no more than two public companies, and other directors may serve on the boards of no more than four public companies, in addition to the Corporation’s Board in each case.

 The Board expects a non-employee director to be free of interests or affiliations that could give rise to a biased approach to directorship responsibilities or a conflict of interest and to be free of any significant relationship with the Corporation that would interfere with the director's exercise of independent judgment.